Transfer of Credits from VDCI

 This institution has not entered into an articulation or transfer agreement with any other college or university.

 VDCI does accept transfer credits from other schools, universities, or other accredited educational institutions.
-If a current or prospective student feels that coursework they have taken at another training institute should be considered as applicable to the coursework at the VDCI and wish to petition for transferability of credits, the individual requesting the review should follow the procedures listed below.
+If a current or prospective student feels that coursework they have taken at another training institute should be considered as applicable to the coursework at the VDCI and wish to petition for transferability of credits, the individual requesting the review should request the transfer of credit application from email@example.com

 Veterans applying for entrance to VDCI will have their prior coursework evaluated according to Federal requirements.
 VDCI will maintain a written record of the previous education and training of veterans and eligible persons, the record will clearly indicate that credit has been granted, if appropriate, and the student will be notified accordingly of VDCI’s decision as to the transferability of credits.